briansingh/briansingh.github.io/containerization crash course.md

 3) Publish the application via the Build menu option

-## Getting the application into Docker and see it work
+## Getting the application into Docker and seeing it work
 1) Launch **Visual Studio Code**
 2) Open the folder containing your application csproj via the File menu option